sajswl/encryptonize-core/documentation/api/api-v2.md

 Fetches a previously Stored `Object` and returns the plaintext content.
-This call can fail if the specified object does not exist, if the caller does not have access permission to that object, or if the Encryption Service cannot reach the object storage.
+This call can fail if the specified object does not exist, if the caller does not have access permission to that object, or if the Storage Service cannot reach the object storage.
 In these cases, an error is returned.

 ```
 rpc Retrieve (RetriveRequest) returns (RetriveResponse)